 Developing meaningful, fair grading practices is a universal goal for teachers and administrators.
-The establishment of guidelines serves as a foundation for enhancing sound decision making regarding grading procedures among teachers.
-Guided by professional literature and student/parent/teacher/administrative collaboration, this policy, along with supporting guidelines, is intended to identify the guiding principles of the West Allegheny School District grading and reporting system in order to promote district-wide, consistent implementation.
+The establishment of guidelines serves as a foundation for enhancing sound decision making regarding grading procedures amount teachers.
+Guided by professional literature and student/parent/teacher/administrative collaboration, this policy, along with supporting guidelines, is intended to identify the guiding principals of the West Allegheny School District grading and reporting system in order to promote district-wide, consistent implementation.

 When viewing your child's progress through Skyward, the quarterly grades will be weighted in math, science, and social studies in the same manner.
 Grades in ELA will be weighted differently.
 Please refer to the Middle School Program of Studies for more detailed information.
 In math, science, and social studies, homework and any assignment that is graded for completion will make up 15% of the final grade.
 Assignments and assessments that are graded for accuracy will make up 85% of the final grade.
 Advanced courses, including Algebra I, Geometry, Spanish, and German, are weighted.
-A student earning an A in these courses will receive 4.5 quality points, B's earn 3.5 quality points, C's earn 2.5 quality points, and D's earn 1 quality point.
-These calculations will be done automatically for you through the Skyward program.
+A student earning an A in these courses will receive 4.5 quality points, Bs will earn 3.5 quality points, C's earn 2.5